digital-land/standards-manual/app/rules.md

 * `start-date` = the date the TPO was made or confirmed.
 * `end-date` = it will only be used for TPOs that are no longer valid and would be the date the TPO expired or was revoked.

-<h2 class="govuk-heading-m govuk-!-margin-top-9">Include address-text field as well as urpn field</h2>
+## Include address-text field as well as urpn field

 If you include a `uprn` field also include an `address-text` field.
 This protects against cases where no UPRN is available.